tidalcycles/strudel/paper/demo.md

 - `tone(instrument)`: play back each event with the given Tone.js instrument
 - `pianoroll()`: visualize events as midi notes in a pianoroll

+# Ways to make Sound

+To generate sound, Strudel supports different outputs:

+- Tone.js
+- Web Audio API
+- WebDirt, a js recreation of Tidal's *Dirt* sample engine
+- OSC via osc-js
+- MIDI via WebMIDI

+Tone.js proved to be limited for the use case of Strudel, where each individual event could potentially have a completely different audio graph.
+While the Web Audio API takes a *fire-and-forget* approach, creating a lot of Tone.js instruments and effects causes performance issues quickly.
+For that reason, we chose to search for alternatives.

+Strudel's Web Audio API output creates a new audio graph for each event.
+It currently supports basic oscillators, sample playback, envelopes, filters and an experimental support for soundfonts.

+WebDirt [@webdirt] was created as part of the Estuary Live Coding System [@estuary], and proved to be a solid choice for handling samples in Strudel as well.

+Using OSC, it is possible to send messages to SuperDirt [@superdirt], which is what Tidal does to generate sound.
+The downside of using OSC is that it requires the user to install SuperCollider and its sc3plugins library, which can be difficult.

+The MIDI output can be used to send MIDI messages to either external instruments or to other programs on the same device.
+Web MIDI is currently only supported on chromium based browsers. [@webmidicaniuse]

 # Future Outlook

 The project is still young, with many features on the horizon.
 As general guiding principles, Strudel aims to be